hlacontainers/start-me/README.md

 Several example docker compose files can be found under the examples directory.

-Compose files for extension pattern:
+Compose files for the extension pattern:

-- `pitch-start.yml` : starts several federate applications using the Pitch RTI.
-Note that the free RTI has a limit of two applications, so not all applications will be able to join.
+- `<vendor>-extension*.yml` : starts a federate application for the `<vendor>` RTI using the extension pattern.
+Note that the Pitch and VTMak Free RTIs have a limit of two applications, so not all applications will be able to join.

-- `portico-start.yml` : starts several federate applications using the Portico RTI.

-- `vtmak-start.yml` : starts several federate applications using the VT MaK RTI.

-Compose files for composition patterns:
+Compose files for the two composition patterns:

-- `<vendor>-mount-app.yml` : starts a federate application where the application volume is mounted into the LRC container.

-- `<vendor>-mount-lrc.yml` : starts a federate application where the LRC volume is mounted into the application container.
+- `<vendor>-composition*.yml` : starts a federate application for the `<vendor>` RTI using a composition pattern.

 To run an example, use `docker-compose -f <filename> up`.